Qaiser Rashid Khan

-Qaiser Rashid Khan is a Pakistani jurist who is currently serving as the Chief Justice of Peshawar High Court.
+Qaiser Rashid Khan (31 March 1961 – 2 January 2024) was a Pakistani jurist and the chief justice of Peshawar High Court from 9 January 2021 to 31 March 2023.
+Born in Thana, Malakand, Khan earned his law degree from Khyber Law College and his Master of Arts degrees in Political Science and Journalism from the University of Peshawar before beginning his career in law.
+His tenure at the Peshawar High Court began in 2011, and he subsequently held various positions, including Senior Justice and Acting Chief Justice, before his death in 2024.

-Early life
+Early life and education

-He was born on 31 March 1961 in Thana, Malakand.
+Qaiser Rashid Khan was born on 31 March 1961 in Thana, Malakand.

-Education

 Khan received his secondary education from Cadet College Kohat in 1976.

-He earned his degree in Forensic science from Islamia College University in 1978 and graduated in 1981.
-He earned his Law degree from Khyber Law College in 1984 and his Master of Arts degree in Political science from the University of Peshawar in 1987 and a Master of Arts degree in journalism from the same university in 1991.
+He did his F.Sc. from Islamia College University in 1978 and graduated in 1981.
+He earned his law degree from Khyber Law College in 1984 and his Master of Arts degree in political science from the University of Peshawar in 1987 and a Master of Arts degree in journalism from the same university in 1991.

 Career

-Justice Qaiser Rashid Khan has been a Judge of the Peshawar High Court since 2 August 2011.
-He served as the Senior Justice of Peshawar High Court from 28 June 2018 until 16 November 2020.
-He was appointed as the Acting Chief Justice of Peshawar High Court on 16 November 2020.
-He took oath as the Chief Justice of Peshawar High Court on 9 January 2021.
+Justice Khan was a judge of the Peshawar High Court from 2 August 2011.
+He served as the senior justice of Peshawar High Court from 28 June 2018 until 16 November 2020.
+He was appointed the acting chief justice of Peshawar High Court on 16 November 2020.
+He took oath as the chief justice of Peshawar High Court on 9 January 2021.

+Death

+Khan died from complications of a stroke on 2 January 2024, at the age of 62.